Chicago Lawn Crime Rate Trends — Chicago

 Chicago Lawn — also known as Marquette Park — is a Southwest Side neighborhood organized around 63rd Street and California Avenue.
 Anchored by Marquette Park itself, one of the largest parks on the South Side, with predominantly bungalow housing on a tight grid.

-Three signals moved in Chicago Lawn this March — two one-month below-trend readings and one sustained structural shift.
-The shape is narrowly focused on robbery and vandalism, with robbery appearing twice in the top signals: once as a single-month drop and once as a longer-term sustained shift.
+Three categories moved in Chicago Lawn this April — two one-month below-trend signals and one sustained structural shift.
+The overall shape is downward, concentrated in robbery and vandalism, with robbery carrying both a single-month drop and a longer-term structural signal.

 Notable signals 2